kalinon/DISGAEA-RPG-Python-Bot/README.md

 a.quick_login()
 ```

-## Using the both for JP
+## Using the bot for JP

 1. Create an account for JP (preferrably on DMM)
 2. Get a transfer code
-3. Set region to 2
+3. Set region to 1
 4. Use jp_reroll_example.py Call the dologin method with the user id and one time code from the transfer.
 Paste the code in line 18.

 ```python